thuntran/CSC251-port-scanner/README.md

 - Expected results:

   - When the scanner probes only well-known ports (i.e. ports 0 to 1023), the scan is expected to take **~17-20 seconds**.
 When the scanner probes all ports (i.e. ports 0 to 65525), the scan is expected to take **~17-20 minutes**.
 If there is any huge deviation from these estimations, I would suggest running the port scanner again.
-  - Below is an example of how the output looks like when running the port scanner via the terminal:
+  - Here is an example of what the output looks like when running the port scanner via the terminal:

   ```bash
   python3 port_scanner.py -mode syn -order order -ports known 131.229.72.13